 While looking for these signs, it is essential to look at the context of these behaviors.
 Is your child struggling with social skills because they have limited social interactions with peers?
 It is also developmentally appropriate for young children to experience tantrums.
 It may be concerning when the tantrums occur all day or for long periods.
 As children develop language, they learn by repeating what is heard.
 It may be concerning if children only repeat specific words and do not have any additional words.

+To answer the question, how do I know if my child has autism?
 Observing these skills during playtime may be especially helpful.
 It’s imperative to judge the intensity of the behavior to determine where it falls on the scale.
-If observing a child under the age of 24 months, consider the child’s interest in sharing and engaging with other children.
+If observing a child under 24 months, consider the child’s interest in sharing and engaging with other children.

 What to Do If You Think Your Child Has Autism

-When seeking an autism diagnosis, it’s crucial to look for a professional and get a full assessment and evaluation for autism.
+When you wonder, how do I know if my child has autism?
+The only one that can give you an official answer is an autism diagnosis; it’s crucial to look for a professional and get a full assessment and evaluation before assuming your kid has autism.
 In an ideal situation, this is accomplished by a team of professionals and includes interviewing parents and caregivers.
 At ABA Centers of America, our diagnostic process includes a Board Certified Behavior Analyst (BCBA) observing the child’s behavior.
 A medical professional will also perform a physical examination and other tests.

 The average age of diagnosis is just over four years old.
 Yet early intervention often means a diagnosis comes before two years of age.
-While it may be tempting to deep dive on the internet and try to diagnose on your own, it’s vital to seek answers from autism professionals.
+While it may be tempting to deep dive on the internet and try to diagnose on your own, it’s vital to seek answers to the question, “how do I know if my child has autism”? from autism professionals.

 Why Is Early Intervention So Important?